Tasty Recipes for the Home Cook

 Discard Dead Mussels:

 Prior to cooking, toss out mussels with broken shells.
 If a mussel is open, give it a tap.
-If it doesn’t close, it is dead and need to be discarded.
+If it doesn’t close, it is dead and needs to be discarded.

 How to devein shell on shrimp?

-I like to buy butterflied, shell on shrimp when possible, but deveining shell on shrimp is not hard.
-Use a small pointed sharp knife, cut a slit down the back through the shell.
+I like to buy butterflied, shell-on shrimp when possible, but deveining shell on shrimp is not hard.
+Use a small, pointed, sharp knife cut a slit down the back through the shell.
 Cut about 1/8” down the back into the flesh.
-Pull out the black vein using the tip of the knife or your fingers.
+Pull out the black vein using the knife tip or your fingers.

-A small pair of pointed scissors could also be used to cut through the shell and flesh.
+You can also use a small pair of pointed scissors to cut through the shell and flesh.

 Cook shrimp with shell on or off?